bongochong/CombinedPrivacyBlockLists/BLT/readmes/README-btdat.md

 The [update-btdat.sh script](https://github.com/bongochong/CombinedPrivacyBlockLists/blob/master/BLT/update-btdat.sh) is meant to automate the process of creating and updating an IP block list for your BitTorrent client (if you use one that prefers DAT lists), on GNU/Linux and other Unix-like Operating Systems (like OS X).
-The Windows version can be found here: https://github.com/bongochong/CWP-Utilities

 **Checklist for use**:
 1. Ensure that [all relevant files](https://github.com/bongochong/CombinedPrivacyBlockLists/tree/master/BLT) are downloaded to a single directory.